UchechukwuAwa/Jenkin-Maven/README.md

 After testing and practice, delete the resources in the cloud to avoid unnecessary billing.

 ## Conclusion

 This project showcases the end-to-end process of deploying a containerized web application using modern DevOps tools and practices.
 By leveraging Docker for containerization, Jenkins for CI/CD, and Nginx for web serving, this setup ensures a scalable, reliable, and secure web application environment.

----

-Feel free to customize any section as per your requirements!